mazzyrob/launchdarkly/README.md

 Getting Started:

-1. Clone the repository locally - https://github.com/mazzyrob/launchdarkly.git
+1. Choose where you want to clone your repo locally and run the following:

+gh repo clone mazzyrob/launchdarkly

 OPTIONAL: This repository was tested in Glitch, you can also Remix it here https://glitch.com/edit/#!/rp-starlight-travel2 NOTE: you will need a Glitch Account

-2. First, create a new project in Python - skip this step if you are using Glitch

-3. Then, go into your new directory and create a .env file with this entry and your SDK Key:
+2. Then, go into your new directory and create a .env file with this entry and your SDK Key:

 LD_SDK_KEY=ENTER-YOUR-KEY-HERE